joetan79/stakewars-iii/challenges/challenge_5.md

 ```

 Make the following changes in validator_key.json file:
-* Set "xx.factory.shardnet.near" value (where xx is your pool name) to "account_id"
+* Set "xxxx.factory.shardnet.near" value (where xxxx is your pool name) to "account_id"
 * Change "private_key" to "secret_key"

-> Note: The account_id must match the staking pool contract's name you will create further!
+> Note: The account_id must match the staking pool contract's name you will create.

 File content should look like that at the end:
 ```
 {
-  "account_id": "xx.factory.shardnet.near",
+  "account_id": "xxxx.factory.shardnet.near",
   "public_key": "ed25519:****",
   "secret_key": "ed25519:****"
 }
 ```

-Now proceed with deploying staking pool and integrating it into a previously created node.
+Now continue with deploying staking pool and integrating it into the created node before.
 In order to do this you should run:

 ```
 near call factory.shardnet.near create_staking_pool '{"staking_pool_id": "<pool id>", "owner_id": "<accountId>", "stake_public_key": "<public key>", "reward_fee_fraction": {"numerator": 5, "denominator": 100}, "code_hash":"DD428g9eqLL8fWUxv8QSpVFzyHi1Qd16P8ephYCTmMSZ"}' --accountId="<accountId>" --amount=30 --gas=300000000000000